shkolnick-kun/yafl/doc/C-Manual.md

     /* You can declare som more storage here */
 } someMemorySt;
 ```
+Where:
+* `NX` - A state vector size.
+* `Nz` - A measurement vector size.

-The most convenient way to initiate a filter memory is:
+The most convenient way to initiate a filter memory is somthing like this:
 ```C
 someMemorySt memory =
 {